leobia/JsGradleCompiler/README.md

 ## Instructions :pencil:

 #### Import the plugin
-Use on of these inside
+Place one of these code snippets in build.gradle:
 ```groovy
 plugins {
   id "com.leobia.gradle.jsgradlecompiler" version "0.3.0"